nodegui/svelte-nodegui/docs_src/content/docs/40-components.md

 | Name | Description |
 |------|-------------|
-| `selectedIndexChange`| Emitted when the an item on the segmented bar is tapped.
+| `selectedIndexChange`| Emitted when an item on the segmented bar is tapped.

 #### Native Component Reference